nikhilkashid/slate/source/index.md

 2 | CANCELLED | This indicates that the user had initiated the payment and canclled it later before completing the authorisation.
 In such a case, the update order status request (mentioned above) should be called from merchant server to mark the order as completed
 3 | FAILED | This indicates that the customer had intiated the transaction but the transaction failed midway.
 In this case the order will be considered as comlpeted
 4 | PARTIAL_COMPLETED | This indicates that the order amount was partially payed by Coinn and rest was paid by cash by the customer
-5 | COMPLETED-CASH_PAYMENT | This indicates that the order amount was entirely payed by Cash
+5 | COMPLETED_CASH_PAYMENT | This indicates that the order amount was entirely payed by Cash

 # Error Codes